M$^3$AV: A Multimodal, Multigenre, and Multipurpose Audio-Visual Academic Lecture Dataset: Benchmarks and Experiments

 \subsubsection{Benchmark Systems}

-We adopt a novel method as our spontaneous TTS baseline.
-MQTTS (multi-codebook vector quantized TTS)~\cite{Chen2023} employs a two-stage training architecture.
+Multi-codebook vector quantized TTS (MQTTS) \cite{Chen2023} is introduced as our spontaneous TTS baseline.
+It employs a two-stage training architecture.
 In the first stage, a quantizer is trained to discretize the raw waveform into a sequence of codes, minimizing quantization and reconstruction losses.
 A discriminator guides reconstruction via adversarial learning.
 In the second stage, the fixed quantizer is combined with a Transformer that performs autoregressive generation on the code sequence, conditioned on a speaker embedding for multi-speaker capability.
 More details can be found in Appendix~\ref{app:tts}.